 Today, with a population of nearly 100,000, Lowell is the object of a cooperative revitalization effort, focusing on its role in the Industrial Revolution, as this is interpreted through an urban cultural park concept.
-A large preservation district has been established which encompasses the entire canal system,
+A large preservation district has been established which encompasses the entire canal system, See LOWLLL, page 6

-The Merrimack River in the foreground drops 30 feet at Lowell and, through an intricate canal-system, powers the red brick mill complexes lining its banks.
-Textile mills have dominated the urban landscape since 1822 and today are integral to revitalisation and the new National Historical Park.
+The Merrinnek River in the foreground drops 30 feet at Lowell and, through an intricate canal-system, powers the red brick mill complexes lining its banks.
+Textile mills have dominated the urban landscape since 1822 and today are integral to revitalisation and the new Antional Historical Park.